dmbubb/devsite/res/mb_resume.md

 Profile
 -------
+*Linux Systems Engineer*

-Linux Systems Engineer with over a decade of root access on enterprise Linux environments.
-I have managed datacenter buildouts as well as cloud infrastructure (mostly GCE).
+With over a decade of root access on enterprise Linux environments, I have managed datacenter buildouts as well as cloud infrastructure (mostly GCE).
 Often starting in  a 'sole systems role', I have built and lead teams as organizations have gone through rapid growth.
 Current focuses include: CI/CD with Github, Ansible and Jenkins; Prometheus monitoring deployments.

 Industry Experience